 Why isn’t my cat using her litter box?

-Housesoiling is one of the most common reasons owners abandon or surrender a cat, which unfortunately often leads to euthanasia.
-Cats do not urinate and defecate all over their home out of spite, but rather because something is lacking.
-If your cat’s social, physical, or medical needs aren’t being met, housesoiling is commonly how she will indicate that something is wrong.
+Housesoiling is one of the most common reasons cats are abandoned or surrendered to a shelter, which often leads to euthanasia.
+Cats don't urinate and defecate all over their home out of spite, but rather because something is lacking.
+If your cat’s social, physical, or medical needs aren’t being met, housesoiling commonly is how she will indicate that something is wrong.
 But don’t despair if your home has become a giant litter box—many methods are available to treat, manage, and prevent inappropriate elimination.

 What causes inappropriate elimination?

-Your cat didn’t urinate on your new boyfriend’s sweatshirt because she’s jealous that you’re paying more attention to him than to her.
-Instead, she may have inappropriately urinated outside her litter box because she is stressed that her home life has changed.
-Housesoiling is categorized as medical or behavioral; unfortunately, differentiating between the two can be an extensive, frustrating process, since they are often closely intertwined.
+Your cat didn’t urinate on your new boyfriend’s sweatshirt because she’s jealous.
+Instead, she may be stressed that her home life has changed.
+Housesoiling is categorized as medical or behavioral—unfortunately, they often are closely intertwined, so differentiating between the two can be an extensive, frustrating process.

 If your cat is inappropriately eliminating due to a medical condition, she may be suffering from one of the following:

 Medical conditions are easier to resolve than behavioral issues, which may include:

 - Having an intact male or female cat in the home

 - New family members or pets in your home

 - Perceived threats, such as stray or wild animals coming close to your home